readycodeio/WukongMP-PvP-mod/README.md

 Refer to the [WukongMP SDK documentation](https://docs.ready.mp) for detailed information on how to use the SDK and contribute to this mod's development.

+## Caveats

+Until the server-side scripting support is implemented, the PvP mod uses the [PvP API](https://docs.ready.mp/wukong-mp/api-reference/WukongMp.Sdk.Api/WukongMp.Sdk.Api.IWukongPvpApi) and the [Cheats API](https://docs.ready.mp/wukong-mp/api-reference/WukongMp.Sdk.Api/WukongMp.Sdk.Api.IWukongCheatsApi).

+These APIs are temporary solutions arising from the tight coupling of PvP features with the SDK, in particular having custom data components defined in the SDK and not in the mod itself.

+Once the server-side scripting support is implemented, the PvP mod will be refactored to use server-side scripts instead of these APIs, and the APIs will be removed.

 ## Contributing

 The place for discussions about this mod is the official [ReadyM Forum](https://forum.ready.mp).